 - (b) Adjustment reflects the income tax impact of the pro forma Transaction Accounting Adjustments.
 The tax impact was calculated using the jurisdictional tax rate associated with each adjustment.
 Furthermore, the legacy FTAI structure was a publicly traded partnership with several standalone corporate entities with separate tax return filing obligations.
 The post transaction FTAI Infrastructure structure will give rise to a consolidated group of corporations filing combined income tax returns in various jurisdictions.
-The final income tax impact may be materially different as more detailed information will become available after the consummation of the spin-off and related transactions. - (c) Adjustment reflects the \$490.0 million cash proceeds from the issuance of \$500.0 million of senior secured 8.0% debt, and estimated debt issuance costs of \$10.0 million, which are to be incurred in connection with the issuance.
+The final income tax impact may be materially different as more detailed information will become available after the consummation of the spin-off and related transactions. - (c) Adjustment reflects the \$415.0 million cash proceeds from the issuance of \$450.0 million of senior secured 10.5% debt, inclusive of estimated debt issuance costs and 5.415% original issue discount totaling \$35.0 million, which are to be incurred in connection with the issuance.
 Adjustment also reflects a decrease in management fees driven by a decrease in total equity, in accordance with the management agreement.
 The pro forma interest expense is calculated based on these terms.
-A 1/8% change to the annual interest rate would change interest expense by \$0.2 million and \$0.6 million for the three months ended March 31, 2022 and the year ended December 31, 2021, respectively.
-The net proceeds of such financing are expected to be distributed to FTAI, and the terms of such indebtedness will be finalized prior to the separation and distribution. - (d) Adjustment to the unaudited pro forma combined consolidated balance sheet reflects the \$300.0 million of preferred equity cash proceeds, net of \$55.2 million of estimated issuance costs, options expected to be issued to FIG LLC (the "Manager") and warrants purchased by the preferred equity holders, both as discussed further below.
-The net proceeds of such equity raise are expected to be distributed to FTAI, and the terms of the preferred equity are subject to change and will be finalized prior to the separation and distribution.
+The net proceeds of such financing are expected to be distributed to FTAI. - (d) Adjustment to the unaudited pro forma combined consolidated balance sheet reflects the \$300.0 million of preferred equity cash proceeds, net of \$63.5 million of estimated issuance costs, options expected to be issued to FIG LLC (the "Manager") and warrants purchased by the preferred equity holders, both as discussed further below.
+The net proceeds of such equity raise are expected to be distributed to FTAI.

 Upon the successful completion of the equity offering, in accordance with the management agreement, we expect to grant the Manager an option to purchase our common shares in an amount equal to 10% of the gross equity raised, divided by the fair market value of a common share as of the date of issuance.
 The options will have an exercise price equal to the fair market value of a common share as of the date of issuance.
-The terms of the preferred equity also provide the investor warrants to purchase 6.0 million shares of common equity in the following tranches: (i) 3.0 million at \$0.01 per share, and (ii) 3.0 million at \$10.00 per share.
+The terms of the preferred equity also provide the investor warrants to purchase 6.68 million shares of common equity in the following tranches: (i) 3.34 million at \$0.01 per share, and (ii) 3.34 million at \$10.00 per share.

 The warrants issued in connection with the preferred equity and the Manager options are expected to be accounted for as equity instruments in accordance with the guidance contained in ASC 480 and ASC 815-40.
-For illustrative purposes, the adjustment reflects the estimated allocation of proceeds to the preferred equity warrants and Manager options within additional paid-in capital based on a price of \$10.00 per common share for the Company at the time of spin.
-A \$1.00 change to the per share fair value of the Company's stock at the time of spin would change the discount by \$3.9 million.
-Management will further assess the value and classification of the warrants upon agreement of final terms and when their fair value is determinable.
+The adjustment reflects the estimated allocation of proceeds to the preferred equity warrants and Manager options within additional paid-in capital based on a price of \$6.50 per common share for the Company based upon an assumption that the estimated per share fair value approximates the pro forma book value of shareholder's equity per outstanding common share at the time of spin.
+A \$1.00 change to the per share fair value of the Company's stock at the time of spin would change the discount by \$5.0 million.
+Management will further assess the value and classification of the warrants upon completion of the spin.